Johan's life's work and goal can be chalked down to the perfect suicide. Unfortunately, he feels it necessary to take the world with him...

 The second time happened in episode 39, when he was so badly frightened on the possibility of Count Brocken replacing him that he staked his life on his next operation.
 When he failed, Brocken was all but ordering him killing himself, and he was about to do so when Hell stopped him, stating that even if he had failed in destroying Mazinger-Z, his war tactics had delivered a huge blow to Japan, and he forgave him.

 The third -and final- time happened in episode 78.
 Ashura was so sick of being defeated, mocked and scorned by enemies and allies alike he hijacked the flying fortress Ghoul to crash it against the Institute in a Taking You with Me tactic.
 He failed, but he died believing he had finally won.

-Godchild: In volume 2, Emile allows himself to fall off the roof of his mansion to his death because he feels guilty for having a "filthy" soul and doesn't want to tarnish his stepsister Lukia, who he loved more than anyone.
-Cain tried to save him, and probably would have succeeded, had it not been for the intervention of Big Bad Alexis.
+Count Cain: In volume 2, Emile allows himself to fall off the roof of his mansion to his death because he feels guilty for having a "filthy" soul and doesn't want to tarnish his stepsister Rukia, who he loves more than anyone.
+Cain tried to save him, and probably would have succeeded, had it not been for the intervention of Alexis.

 Skyhigh has Kino-shita, assisted suicide.
 Normally suicide gets you sent to hell immediately - Izuko says it's murdering yourself - so she researched this technicality and convinced her friend to do it.

 Welcome to the N.H.K. has every major character except Yamazaki attempt suicide at least once, always by jumping off a cliff.
 Sato has TWO suicide attempts.
 He doesn't want to commit suicide initially either time, and the second he starts out trying to stop his friend's suicide attempt.
 Incidentally, he does get off the cliff the second time.
 He doesn't die due to a metal grating that was installed to prevent suicides at that particular cliff.